 Choose Your Pepper

 I see Anaheim peppers frequently at the store.
-They’re quite mild. jalapeno is a little more hot.
-Serrano and Habanero are popular for a spicy alternative.
+They’re quite mild.
+Jalapeno is a little more hot.
+Serrano and Habanero are popular for an extra spicy alternative.

 For this milder homemade jalapeno ketchup recipe, I prefer jalapeño with seeds removed because it adds the flavor but not the heat.
 It’s all up to you.